o3de/o3de.org/content/docs/userguide/cinematics/using-record-mode.md

 ---
-description: ' Use Record mode for a sequence in the &trackview-editor; in &ALYlong;. '
+description: ' Use Record mode for a sequence in the <guilabel>Track View</guilabel> editor in Amazon Lumberyard. '
 title: Using Record Mode
 ---
 # Using Record Mode {#cinematics-using-record-mode}